Timbaines/highline-tales/README.md

 # HighlineTales

-HighlineTales is a hiking-themed web application created to support my JavaScript learning journey.
-It’s inspired by my wife’s and my vacation to Glacier National Park, specifically our hike along the iconic Highline Trail.
-The app blends "trailing" stories and planning tools centered around the breathtaking landscapes of Glacier National Park’s Highline Trail.
+HighlineTales is a hiking-themed web application built as part of my JavaScript learning journey, inspired by my vacation to Glacier National Park and the Highline Trail.
+It combines activity guides, blog posts sharing our ‘trailing’ stories, and planning tools centered on Glacier’s iconic Highline Trail.